jmau111-org/iphone_security/README.md

 Apple lets you review app permissions with some granularity, so review it regularly: Settings > Privacy and Security.
 Unfortunately, it's a bit time-consuming, as you'll probably have to review each app, one by one, but it's worth it.

 Tracking is not free in terms of privacy, but also for the battery.
-It can literally drain your power, so only enable it if you can't do otherwise.
+It can literally drain your power, so only enable it when it's necessary, and you don't have to give a permanent access.

 ### iPhone security basics